-The College of Idaho encourages all students to report any violations of the technology policies outlined in this handbook.
-If you believe that a violation has occurred, please contact the Information Technology department or Campus Safety as soon as possible.
+The College of Idaho encourages all students to report any violations of the technology policies outlined in this Student Handbook.
+If you believe that a violation has occurred, please contact the Information Technology Department or Department of Campus Safety as soon as possible.

-- Campus Safety: email campussafety@collegeofidaho.edu or call (208) 459-5151 - Helpdesk: email helpdesk@collegeofidaho.edu or call 208-459-5777.
+- Campus Safety: (campussafety@collegeofidaho.edu / 208-459-5151) - Helpdesk: (helpdesk@collegeofidaho.edu / 208-459-5777)